Suzuki Vitara vs Mazda CX-3

 As the top-spec model, the Vitara GLX Turbo punches above its weight on features.
 You get a panoramic sunroof, leather-accented seats, heated front seats, a 9-inch touchscreen with wireless Apple CarPlay and Android Auto, and that 360-degree camera.
 It feels properly kitted out for a car at this price.

-The CX-3 G20 Pure is the entry point of the range, so expectations need to be managed.
-You still get a 7-inch touchscreen, Apple CarPlay and Android Auto (wired), air conditioning, and a reversing camera.
-It is not bare-bones, but it is clearly a step down from the Vitara's equipment list.
-That said, remember the CX-3 is almost $11k cheaper.
-You could buy the CX-3 and spend thousands on aftermarket upgrades and still come out ahead.
+The CX-3 G20 Pure is the entry point of the range, so expectations need managing.
+You still get a 7-inch touchscreen, wired Apple CarPlay and Android Auto, air conditioning and a reversing camera.
+It is not bare-bones, but it is clearly a step down from the Vitara's equipment list, and the gap that buys is about $5,550 registered rather than $11,000.

 Interior quality is where Mazda traditionally shines, and even the G20 Pure has that premium Mazda feel.
 The materials, the switchgear, the way everything fits together.
 It punches well above its price point.
 The Vitara's cabin is functional and well laid out, but it does not quite have that same tactile quality.